jnozzi/cocoadev.com/markdown/CurlHandleUploadFileWithSpaces.md

-I am using the General/CurlHandle framework to upload files through FTP.
+I am using the CurlHandle framework to upload files through FTP.
 The one problem I am having is that I cannot upload files that contain spaces in the name.
 Anybody know how to fix this?

 ----